pycom/pycom-micropython-sigfox/readme.md

 Once compiled all the code is contained in the libloragw.a file that will be statically linked (ie. integrated in the final executable).

-The library must be configured by editing the library.cfg file to set target platform, SPI interface, etc.

 The library also comes with a bunch of basic tests programs that are used to test the different sub-modules of the library.